-Important Updates for the ArcGIS Platform and Transport Layer Security (TLS) Protocol Support
+Important Updates for ArcGIS and Transport Layer Security (TLS) Protocol Support

-To meet these standards, Esri is making configuration information available and, where necessary, providing software updates across the ArcGIS platform to support TLS 1.2.
-As part of improving ArcGIS Online security, Esri is planning to require TLS 1.2 connections for ArcGIS Online services in February 2019.
-Action will be required prior to this change to ensure continued access to these ArcGIS Online services.
+To meet these standards, Esri has made configuration information available and, where necessary, provided software updates across ArcGIS to support TLS 1.2.
+As part of improving ArcGIS Online security, Esri requires TLS 1.2 connections for ArcGIS Online services after April 16, 2019.
+Action is required to ensure continued access to these ArcGIS Online services.

 What is TLS?

 TLS or “Transport Layer Security” is a widely deployed network security protocol.
 It provides privacy and data integrity between communicating applications over a network.
 You use TLS whenever accessing ArcGIS Online services, such as basemaps, geoprocessing services, and the Living Atlas, from ArcGIS Desktop, ArcGIS Enterprise, and other applications.

 How are ArcGIS software products affected?